 Salt & Sand Don't Work Together

-Parking lot salting can raise many questions.
-If you have any difficulty or if you'd like to find out more about how we can help you, don't hesitate to reach out and get a quote.
+Salting your pavement can raise many questions.
+If you have any difficulty or if you'd like to find out more about how we can help you, don't hesitate to reach out and get a quote from our snow removal experts.
 We'll let you know exactly what we can do, and we're happy to work around your company's specific requirements.